 Hiller had to make a great sprawling save off a rebound against Brandon Bollig 1:50 into the game to keep it scoreless, but it didn't stay that way much longer.

 After Perry lost his stick in front of the net, he picked it up and tipped a wrister by Getzlaf from the left circle past Raanta at 3:20 for a 1-0 lead.
-Smith tied it 1-1, 45 seconds later with a wrist shot from the top of the right circle that skipped between Hiller's pads.
+Ben Smith tied it 1-1, 45 seconds later with a wrister from the top of the right circle that skipped between Hiller's pads.

 The tie wasn't broken until Chicago's season-long issues on the penalty kill cropped up at 10:05 of the second period, when Getzlaf fired a long shot from above the right circle that trickled through Raanta's pads with one second left on a power play.

-The goal, scored during Anaheim's first man-advantage, was the fourth time in as many games Chicago has allowed at least one power-play goal.
-It was their 24th power-play goal allowed in 85 chances, after giving up 18 through the entire 48-game schedule last season.
+Getzlaf's goal, scored during Anaheim's first man-advantage, was the fourth time in as many games Chicago has allowed at least one power-play goal.
+It was the 24th power-play goal they allowed in 85 chances, after giving up 18 through the entire 48-game schedule last season.

-Versteeg's power-play goal tied the game 2-2 with 2:12 left in the second.
-It was his second goal in 12 games since coming to Chicago in a trade with the Florida Panthers and happened after his initial shot was blocked in front of the net.
-The puck came right back and Versteeg buried the rebound with a wrister from the low slot.
+Kris Versteeg's power-play goal made up for it with 2:12 left in the second period.
+His second goal in 12 games since coming to Chicago in a trade with the Florida Panthers tied it 2-2.
+After his initial shot was blocked in front of the net, the puck came right back and Versteeg buried the rebound with a wrister from the low slot.